bernie-skipole/indipydriver/docs/source/usage/example5.rst

            and to control and monitor the instrument hardware"""

         async def clientevent(self, event):
-            """On receiving data, this is called, and should handle any necessary actions The event object has property 'vector' which is the propertyvector being updated by the client.
+            """On receiving data, this is called, and should handle any necessary actions."""
-               Different types of event could be produced, in this case only two are expected, getProperties, in which the client is asking for driver information, and newNumberVector, in which case the client is setting a target temperature.
-               """
-            # note: using match - case is ideal for this situation,
-            # but requires Python v3.10 or later

             # The hardware control object is stored in the driverdata dictionary
             control = self.driverdata["control"]

             match event:
                 case getProperties():
-                    # this event is raised for each vector when a client wants to learn about
-                    # the device and its properties.
-The event has attribute 'vector' which is
-                    # the vector object being requested.
-This event should always be handled
-                    # as all clients normally start by requesting driver properties.
-                    # vector.send_defVector() should be called, which sends the vector
-                    # definition to the client
                     await event.vector.send_defVector()

+                case newNumberVector(devicename='Thermostat',
-                case newNumberVector(devicename='Thermostat', vectorname='targetvector') if 'target' in event: newtarget = event['target']
+                                     vectorname='targetvector') if 'target' in event:
+                    newtarget = event['target']
                     try:
                         target = self.indi_number_to_float(newtarget)